orb-community/orb-website/docs/documentation/advanced_policies.md

 <span style="color:blue">Optional fields:</span><br>
 `filter` - to specify what data to include from the input <br>
-`config` -  how the input will be used <br><br>
+`config` -  how the input will be used

+!!! note

     Every configuration set at the input can be reset at the tap level, with the one set on the tap dominant over the one set on the input.<br>

 ### Default input structure